Dodi Irawan

-Dodi Irawan (born 7 May 2003) is an Indonesian professional footballer who plays as a centre back for Liga 1 club Bhayangkara.
+Dodi Irawan (born 7 May 2003) is an Indonesian professional footballer who plays as a centre-back for Liga Nusantara club Perserang Serang.

 Club career

 Bhayangkara

 He was signed for Bhayangkara to play in Liga 1 in the 2021 season.
 Dodi made his professional debut on 20 March 2022 in a match against Persela Lamongan at the Kapten I Wayan Dipta Stadium, Gianyar.

+Loan to PSMS Medan

+On 2022, Dodi Irawan signed with Liga 2 club PSMS Medan, on loan from Liga 1 club Bhayangkara.
+He made 1 league appearance for PSMS Medan in the 2022-23 Liga 2 (Indonesia).